BscherpingGitHub/HomeworkWK1/README.md

 There was a split range of success rates: 1.
 Having a goal of less than $1,000 had a success rate of 75% decreasing gradually to 50% when reaching $15,000.
 2. Having a goal from $35,000 to $50,000 had a success rate of 67%.
 Picking a funding range based on these 2 options above gives over a 50% chance of success.
 ![Outcomes_vs_Goals](Resources/Outcomes_vs_Goals.png)
 ### Challenges and Difficulties Encountered
 Some challenges I encountered were getting the Outcomes Based on Launch Date to show in months.
-I learned the grouping option helps you change this option from years to months.
-Another challenge I had was using the correct parameters for the countifs function.
-The video on Canvas did a great job explaing the how the parameters were to be entered.
+I learned the "grouping" option helps you change this data from years to months.
+Another challenge I had was using the correct parameters for the "countifs" function.
+The video on Canvas did a great job explaining how the parameters were to be entered.
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

  1. The best time to launch a play would be in May.
 May had the most successful launch dates of the entire years.
- 2. The worst time to launch a play would be in Decemeber.
-Decemember had the worst successful launch dates for the years.
+ 2. The worst time to launch a play would be in December.
+December had the worst successful launch dates for the years.

 - What can you conclude about the Outcomes based on Goals?